rockt/SETH/index.md

 SETH is a software that performs named entity recognition (NER) of genetic variants (with an emphasis on single nucleotide polymorphisms (SNPs)) from natural language texts.
 SETH allows to recognize the following mutation subtypes: substitution, deletion, insertion, duplication, insertion-deletion (insdel), inversion, conversion, translocation, frameshift, short-sequence repeat, and dbSNP mention.
-Recognized mutation mentions can be grounded to the Human Mutation Nomenclature (HGVS) and normalized to dbSNP identifiers or UniProt sequences.
-For NER SETH builds on four individual components:
+Recognized mutation mentions can be grounded to the Human Mutation Nomenclature (HGVS) and normalized to dbSNP identifiers or UniProt sequences.For NER SETH builds on four individual components:

 1.)
 Mutations following the [HGVS nomenclature](http://www.hgvs.org/mutnomen/) (den Dunnen and Antonarakis, 2000) are recognized by implementing an Extended Backus–Naur (EBNF) grammar proposed by Laros *et al.* (2011) using Scala combinators.